Chen-Jack/127-Labs/Lab7/Lab7.md

 # Example.
 Write a program that will check if a number is greater than 20.

 # Since I am writing a function, I do not care what number they pass in.
 I do not care what the variable they pass in is called.
 I can just write my function seperately.
-# I create a argument variable called x.
+# I create a parameter variable called x.
 I don't know what number x will be, but that doesn't matter.
 You can write
 # the function assuming that it is a number.
 def isGreaterThan20(x):
   if(x > 20):